CumulusNetworks/docs/content/cumulus-netq-413/Installation-Management/Install-NetQ/HA-scale-cluster.md

 ```
 {{< /tab >}}
 {{< tab "5-Node Cluster">}}
-For a 5-node cluster, run the `netq install cluster config generate workers <#workers>` command on your master node to generate a cluster configuration JSON file with 2 additional `worker-nodes` objects:
+For a 5-node cluster, run the `netq install cluster config generate workers 2` command on your master node to generate a cluster configuration JSON file with 2 additional `worker-nodes` objects:

 ```
 cumulus@netq-server:~$ netq install cluster config generate workers 2